Thomas-Merlet/Thomas-Merlet.github.io/_posts/2019-03-12-mobile-application-development.markdown

 # Technologies used

-The application is entirely developped using [Flutter][Flutter], a cross plateform framework made by Google, similar to React Native.
+The application is entirely developed using [Flutter][Flutter], a cross-platform framework made by Google, similar to React Native.
 Flutter apps are written in the [Dart][Dart] language and make use of many of the language's more advanced features.

 The application uses: